Indo-European cosmogony: Creation myth

-Mánu ('Man, human') appears in the Rigveda as the first sacrificer and the founder of religious law, the Law of Mánu.
-He is the brother (or half-brother) of Yama ('Twin'), both presented as the sons of the solar deity Vivasvat.
-The association of Mánu with the ritual of sacrifice is so strong that those who do not sacrifice are named amanuṣāḥ, which means 'not belonging to Mánu', 'unlike Mánu', or 'inhuman'.
-The Song of Puruṣa (another word meaning 'man') tells how the body parts of the sacrificed primeval man led to the creation of the cosmos (the heaven from his head, the air from his navel, the earth from his legs) and the Hindu castes (the upper parts becoming the upper castes and the lower parts the commoners).
+Mánu ('Man, human') appears in the Rigveda as the first sacrificer and the founder of religious law, the Manusmriti.
+He is the brother (or half-brother) of Yama 'Twin', both presented as the sons of the solar deity Vivasvat.
+The association of Mánu with the ritual of sacrifice is so strong that those who do not sacrifice are named amanuṣāḥ, meaning 'not belonging to Mánu', 'unlike Mánu', or 'inhuman'.
+The Song of Puruṣa (another word meaning 'man') tells how the body parts of the sacrificed primeval man led to the creation of the cosmos (the heaven from his head, the air from his navel, the earth from his legs) and the caste system (the upper parts becoming the upper castes and the lower parts the commoners).
 In the later Śatapatha Brāhmana, both a primordial bull and Mánu's wife Manāvī are sacrificed by the Asuras (demi-gods).
 According to Lincoln, this could represent an independent variant of the original myth, with the figure of Yama laying behind that of Manāvī.

 The Iranian mythical king Yima. c.
 1522.

 After a religious transformation led by Zarathustra around the 7th–6th centuries BC that degraded the status of prior myths and deities, *Manuš was replaced in the Iranian tradition with three different figures: Ahriman, who took his role as first sacrificer; Manūščihr ('son' or 'seed of Manuš'), who replaced him as ancestor of the priestly line; and Zarathustra himself, who took his role as priest par excellence.
 Manūščihr is described in the Greater Bun-dahišnīh as the ancestor of all Mōpats ('High Priests') of Pars, and it has been proposed that *Manuš was originally regarded as the First Priest instead of Zarathustra by pre-Zoroastrian tribes.

 The Indo-Iranian tradition portrays the first mortal man or king, *YamHa, as the son of the solar deity, *Hui-(H)uas-uant.
 Invoked in funeral hymns of the Rigveda, Yama is depicted as the first man to die, the one who established the path towards death after he freely chose his own departure from life.
 Although his realm was originally associated with feasting, beauty and happiness, Yama was gradually portrayed as a horrific being and the ruler of the Otherworld in the epic and puranic traditions.
 Some scholars have equated this abandonment (or transcendence) of his own body with the sacrifice of Puruṣa.
 In a motif shared with the Iranian tradition, which is touched in the Rigveda and told in later traditions, Yama and his twin sister Yamī are presented as the children of the sun-god Vivasvat.
 Discussing the advisability of incest in a primordial context, Yamī insists on having sexual intercourse with her brother Yama, who rejects it, thus forgoing his role as the creator of humankind.